carherco/curso-promesas/docs/intro.md

     log.insertAdjacentHTML('beforeend', thisPromiseCount +
         ') Code Started (<small>Empieza el código síncrono</small>)<br/>');

-    // We make a new promise: we promise a numeric count of this promise, starting from 1 (after waiting 3s) let p1 = new Promise(
+    let p1 = new Promise(
-        // The resolver function is called with the ability to resolve or
-        // reject the promise

        (resolve, reject) => {
             log.insertAdjacentHTML('beforeend', thisPromiseCount +
                 ') Promise started (<small>Empieza el código asíncrono</small>)<br/>');

-            // This is only an example to create asynchronism window.setTimeout(
+            window.setTimeout(
                 function() {
                     // We fulfill the promise !